vlandham/captain_z/out/captain_z.md

 The lamp shined its light on a little dirt path that ran between the rocks.
 This path wound its way up through the cliffs of a forlorn and bare little rock of an island.
 The cliffs, the rocks, the path, and some palm trees were about the only things on this island, apart from the treasure.

-And it was because of this treasure that our pirate friend was here on this bare little island in this dark night.
+And, it was because of this treasure that our pirate friend was here on this bare little island, on this dark night.
 Though, friend might not be the word to use for such a mean figure as this one.

 The little lamp she held gave a glimpse of her face.
 A jagged scar ran across it.
 Starting at the left ear, it painted a crooked Z across her eye ending at the side of her nose.
 She held up a map for a closer look at the markings on it.

 Her mouth was turned down in a deep frown of concentration.
 Her eyes looked like two pieces of coal, black and smoldering, as they stared down at the scrap of paper.
 This map, she hoped, would soon lead her to the treasure that lay hidden on this island.
-As rare a treasure as anyone has ever known, and twice as mysterious.
+As rare a treasure as anyone had ever known, and twice as mysterious.

 Assured she was still on the right track, the pirate rolled up the map, checked over her shoulder again, and started back up the path.

-This is our hero, as it were, Captain Sophia Zephyr, or _Captain Z_, as they call her.
+This is our hero, as it were, Captain Sophia Zephyr, or _Captain Z_, as she is known.

-Though Captain Z doesn't start this tale as a hero.
+Captain Z doesn't start this tale as a hero.
 She starts it, as you might expect from such a story, as a pirate!
 An especially crafty no-good villain of a pirate.

 But, there is a chance she might not stay that way.
 Yes, there's a chance, ever so slim, that she might have a bit of good in her, and that good may come out and turn her into a hero.